joereddington/joereddington.github.io/_posts/2024-01-11-gratitude.markdown

 * Leo asking Nova to play torch mouse with him.
 * A nice visit from my parents
 * My Lego Bonsai tree
-* A general return to the normal rhymn of our lives to be honest.
+* A general return to the normal pace of our lives to be honest.
 * Kat and I getting through a whole film in an evening.
 * A lovely clean house
 * Finally fixing the heating (it was working, but coming on at the wrong times)